Concerns about a midwife

 Making a complaint can be challenging.
 If you would like support in making a complaint, the Nationwide Health and Disability Advocacy Service offers free, independent, and confidential advice and support ot help you resolve issues with health and disability services.
 More information is available at https://advocacy.org.nz/

 If you choose to complain directly to the Council, please complete the online tool below.

-If you want to discuss your concerns further before deciding to complete the form, then please call our Midwifery Advisor on 04 499 5040.
+Your complaint (minus you contact details) will be provided to the midwife to allow them to respond. the Council is not able to consider any anonymous referrals unless further enquiry is possible.
+If this poses a difficulty to you or if you want to discuss your concerns further before deciding to complete the form, then please call our Midwifery Advisor on 04 499 5040.